appwrite/rfc/005-graphql-api.md

 <!-- Brief explanation of the proposed contribution.
 Write your answer below. -->

 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
-GraphQL consumes a complete and understandable description of the data in your API, then gives clients the power to ask for **exactly** what they need from each model and nothing more.
+GraphQL consumes a complete and understandable description of the models in your API, then gives clients the power to ask for **exactly** what they need from each model and nothing more.
 This means app developers can control the volume of data coming into their applications, and server developers have an easier time expanding their products.

 ### GraphQL vs REST API